-The goal is to maximise the value of investments over a period of time whilst managing risk levels.
+The goal is to maximize the value of investments over a period of time whilst managing risk levels.
 Asset managers tend to work for firms, pension funds, governments, or high net-worth individuals.
 The process starts with:

 - Understanding a person’s or firm’s financial goals, including long-term investment goals or retirement plans.

-- A personalised investment plan is created.
+- A personalized investment plan is created.

 Navigating asset management regulation

 Regulatory reporting pressures for asset managers have increased in recent years.
 From the Markets in Financial Instruments Directive II (MiFID II), the Packaged Retail and Insurance-based Investment Products (PRIIPs) to the Senior Managers and Certification Regime (SMCR), the asset management industry is highly regulated.